- 01. 1. Classic Poetry: Homer, The Iliad & The Odyssey

 Homer, The Iliad

-Shakespeare's plays are still performed today all around the world, and at any given time of the year, it is not surprising to find more than one of his plays being acted on the stage of London's theatres.
+Shakespeare’s plays are still performed today all around the world, and at any given time of the year, it is not surprising to find more than one of his plays being acted on the stage of Broadway.

-What the public might not know as much are Shakespeare's sonnets and narrative poems.
+The public might not know as much about Shakespeare’s sonnets and narrative poems.

 “Unthrifty loveliness why dost thou spend,